edilma/RAG-App-HackTogether/README.md

 ## Why I created the App

-Created to participate in the Microwoft Hackathon for .NET.
+Created to participate in the Microsoft Hackathon for .NET.
 The objective was to use .Net 8.0 capabilities and Artificial Intelligent tools within the .NET universe only...

-I developed this application with a specific focus in mind - to assist individuals who are seeking vital information and guidance, particularly in situations where access to accurate and reliable data can be life-changing.

-The recent launch of the Canadian government's program, aimed at selecting 11,000 people, underscores the critical need for accessible, trustworthy information.
-Many individuals may find themselves overwhelmed by the complexity of the application process, worried about potential errors, or concerned about the risk of exploitation.

-My app was designed with the intention of providing a helping hand to those who need it the most.
-It seeks to empower users by offering them a reliable source of information and assistance, ensuring that they can navigate such programs with confidence and without fear of making mistakes.

-In a world where information is abundant but accuracy isn't always guaranteed, this application serves as a beacon of trustworthiness.
-It strives to create a supportive environment where individuals can seek guidance and find the answers they need without fear of being misled or abused.

-Ultimately, the goal of this app is to make a positive impact on the lives of those who use it, especially during crucial moments like applying for government programs.
-It is my hope that by offering this tool, I can contribute to a safer, more informed, and empowered community of users.
-I couldn't finish the front end but i am working on it...
+Bridging the gap to legal immigration: I built this app driven by the belief that everyone deserves a safe and legal path to opportunity.

+The app is an AI-powered chatbot.
+It leverages Retrieval-Augmented Generation (RAG) technology.
+Similar to ChatGPT, my app only answer  questions (in any language) based on official documentation (that I provided), offering reliable and personalized guidance.

+Beyond showcasing my coding skills in AI integration, data management, and chatbot design, this project demonstrates my passion for creating impactful solutions.

+Ready to leverage AI for positive change?
+Let's discuss how my skills can contribute to your team's success.

 ## Overview

 This application is a command-line tool that leverages the Microsoft Semantic Kernel to create a conversational AI assistant.
 The assistant is designed to help users find information about a new humanitarian program that the government of Canada created for 3 countries.
 I have included PDF documents with information about the program.
 It utilizes the OpenAI GPT-3.5 Turbo model for chat completion and integrates with a Qdrant-based memory store for document embeddings and retrieval.

+## Features

+* Accurate and Reliable Information
+* Hallucination-Free Answers
+* Multilingual Interface
+* Low API token consumption
+* Scalability
+* Portability across platforms
+* Quick Deployment
+* Environment-Independent
+* Targeted and Impactful Assistance

 ## App in Action